Differentially Private Topological Data Analysis: Proofs of the Main Results

 and

 This proves that the bottleneck distance between these two diagrams is lower bounded by $\mathrm{diam} E /4$, which implies the desired result.
-When $n$ is odd, one can take $D$ to have $(n-1)/2$ $a$s and $(n+1)/2$ $b$s, and the result does not change.
+When $n$ is odd, one can take $D$ to have $(n-1)/2$ copies of $a$ and $(n+1)/2$ copies of $b$, and the result does not change.

 As for the second result, the proposed upper bound can be established by applying the reverse triangle inequality.
 To establish the lower bound, notice that for any pair of sets $D$ and $D'$,

 The supremum of the last expression over all adjacent pairs $D$ and $D'$ is lower bounded by $\mathrm{diam} E/4$ as a consequence of the first result.
 This completes the proof. \end{proof}